Free Kitchen Hacks eBook

 Toast the Panko

-Panko makes for a delicious crust for fish (see also: this Panko-crusted Cod).
+Panko makes for a delicious crust for fish.
 Pre-toasting your Panko is the best way to get a crispy breading for salmon.

 Cubed salmon cooks quickly, faster than the amount of time it takes for the Panko to get golden-brown.
 Overcooked salmon is very dry, so we don’t want to leave it in the oven too long.